DavidRaab/MonoGameFS/README.md

 that a basic 2D game needs.
 Providing abstraction of the most parts with an ECS architecture that works well in a functional approach.

+When the goal complets a user of the engine will only have to write `09_Assets.fs` and `10_Program.fs` for his own game.
+Maybe adding other files for his/her own components and systems.

 # Features implemented

 * Entity: Everything is an entity and you can add/remove components at runtime.